-Figure 4: Typical Vegetated Roof Section
+Figure 3: Typical Vegetated Roof Section

-4.5 Permeable Pavement
+4.4 Permeable Pavement

-Permeable pavements are alternative paving surfaces that allow stormwater runoff to filter through voids in the pavement surface into an underlying stone reservoir, where it is temporarily stored and/or infiltrated.
+Permeable pavements allow stormwater runoff to filter through voids in the pavement surface into an underlying stone reservoir, where it is temporarily stored and/or infiltrated.
 A variety of permeable pavement surfaces are available, including pervious concrete, porous asphalt, and permeable interlocking concrete pavers.
-While the specific design may vary, all permeable pavements have a similar structure, consisting of a surface pavement layer, an underlying stone aggregate reservoir layer, and a filter layer or fabric installed on the bottom (See Figure 5 below).
-The reservoir layer serves to retain stormwater and supports the design traffic loads for the pavement.
-In low-infiltration soils, some or all of the filtered runoff is collected in an underdrain and returned to the storm drain system.
-If infiltration rates in the native soils permit, permeable pavement can be designed without an underdrain, to enable full infiltration of runoff.
-The major role of the permeable pavement is to maximize nutrient removal and runoff reduction.
-Careful sediment and small debris control is required to avoid clogging.
+All permeable pavements consist of a surface pavement layer, an underlying stone aggregate reservoir layer, and a filter layer or fabric installed on the bottom.
+The reservoir layer retains stormwater and supports the design traffic loads for the pavement.
+In low-infiltration soils, some or all the filtered runoff is collected in an underdrain and returned to the storm drain system.
+If infiltration rates in the native soils permit, permeable pavement can be designed without an underdrain to enable full infiltration of runoff.
+Permeable pavement removes pollutants and decreases runoff volume.
+Careful sediment and small debris maintenance is required to avoid clogging.

-Figure 5: Typical Permeable Pavement Section
+Figure 4: Typical Permeable Pavement Section

-4.6 Manufactured Filter Device "Filterra"
+4.5 Manufactured Filter Device "Filterra"

-A Filterra is a proprietary system similar to a bioretention in its function and application but has been optimized for high volume/flow treatment and high pollutant removal.
+A Filterra is a proprietary system similar to a bioretention facility in its function and application but has been optimized for high volume/flow treatment and high pollutant removal.
 Filterras are comprised of engineered biofiltration media and a plant that work together to remove pollutants typically found in urban stormwater runoff.
-The system is a fully equipped, pre-constructed, drop in place unit designed for applications in the urban landscape to treat contaminated runoff from impervious surfaces.
+The system is a fully equipped, pre-constructed, drop-in place unit designed for applications in the urban landscape to treat contaminated runoff from impervious surfaces.

-Figure 9: Typical Filterra Section
+Figure 5: Typical Filterra Section

-5.0 BMP INSPECTION FORMS
+5.0 SMF INSPECTION FORMS

-BMP inspection forms are an integral part of the Post-Construction Stormwater Management Program and provide documentation to demonstrate compliance to the General Permit requirements.
-The following sections are intended to provide guidance when completing the BMP inspection forms located in Appendix A.
+SMF inspection forms are an integral part of the Post-Construction Stormwater Management Program and provide documentation to demonstrate compliance to the General Permit requirements.
+The following sections are intended to provide guidance when completing the SMF inspection forms located in Appendix A.